 Henry was a farmer in the Wimmera district (Dimboola), VIC, when he enlisted in the AIF at Mildura, VIC, in April 1916, at the age of 35.
 Initially he was with the 21st Reinforcements, 6th Battalion but when he embarked at Melbourne aboard the HMAT Ulysses in late October he was with the 22nd Reinforcements, 5th Battalion.
 He disembarked at Plymouth, England, in late December 1916.

 In March 1917 he had a brief visit to hospital with bronchitis, but by May had joined the 5th Battalion in France.
-On the 20th of September 1917, near Ypres, Belgium, during the Battle of Menin Road, he was killed instantly by an enemy shell.
+On the 20th of September 1917, near Ypres, Belgium, whilst the 5th battalion were supporting the Battle of Menin Road, he was killed instantly by an enemy shell.
 He was buried near to where he fell and is remembered at the Ypres (Menin Gate) Memorial, Belgium.

 He is listed on the Roll of Honour for Bacchus Marsh, held by the RSL at Bacchus Marsh.